wildcardcharacter/wildcardcharacter/README.md

 ## 🛰️ On the Radar

-- 🎭 FilePersona – Files get a personality
+- 🎭 FilePersona
-- ⚒️ RuleForge (a tiny DSL for rules)
+- ⚒️ RuleForge

 ## 🚀 Current Projects